The Winter of Frankie Machine: Film adaptation

 In November 2005, prior to the publishing of The Winter of Frankie Machine, interest in a film adaptation was expressed by Tribeca Productions and actor Robert De Niro.
 The rights to the project were shopped to various studios, being acquired by Paramount Pictures.
 De Niro was attached to star in the lead role, and in September 2006, screenwriters Brian Koppelman and David Levien were hired to adapt the novel into a script.
 The writing team received a "rich" deal in the low seven figures.
 In October 2007, director Michael Mann was attached to film the project, titled simply Frankie Machine.
-Under the director's supervision, screenwriter Alex Tse was hired to revise the concept of the story.
+Under the director's supervision, screenwriter Alex Tse was hired to revise the concept of the story..
+De Niro later dropped the idea, to work on what would become The Irishman.

 In 2015, director William Friedkin signed on to helm the adaptation, with potential casting choices for the lead role including Matthew McConaughey and Walton Goggins.

 In June 2023, Christopher Storer was set to direct using a draft written by Koppelman & Levien.